sedlak477/TwitchChatAlerts/README.md

 Just add a `config.json` file in the root directory and set the following settings:

-* `auth` - Authentication related data
-  * `username` - Your Twtich username, might needs to be all lowercase, not tested
-  * `oauth` - Twitch API OAuth token with 'oauth:' prefix.
-Simple way to get one is here: http://twitchapps.com/tmi/
 * `channels` - Join your own stream chat by prefixing your all lowercase Twitch username with a '#'. eg. #sedlak4777.
 You can join other channels too
 * `flags` - Flags for configuring different kind of behaviour
   * `showChatMessages` - Output chat messages